IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 ## <a name="certPreReqs"></a>2.0 Certification Prerequisites

-Certain prerequisites must be met before you can certify your platform, application or service as Caliper compliant.
+Certain prerequisites MUST be met before you can certify your platform, application or service as Caliper compliant.

 * Your organization MUST be an IMS Contributing or Affiliate Member.
 * You MUST pass the tests using this Certification service.
-* The tests MUST be completed by a designated representative of the member organization and you must agree that there is no misrepresentation or manipulation of the results in the submitted report.
+* The tests MUST be completed by a designated representative of the member organization and you MUST agree that there is no misrepresentation or manipulation of the results in the submitted report.
 * You MUST submit your report via the Caliper Certification Service.

 ## <a name="profileConformance"></a>3.0 Metric Profile Certification